John Scott (colonial administrator)

 Sir John Scott KBE CMG (24 April 1878 – 19 January 1946) was a British colonial administrator.
 Scott joined the Ceylon Civil Service as a cadet in 1901 before retiring as Colonial Secretary of the Straits Settlement in 1933.

-Education
+Early life and education

+John Scott was born on 24 April 1878, the eldest son of Canon John Scott, Vicar of St Mary's Church, Hull, then St John the Evangelist's Church, Leeds.

-John Scott was educated at Leeds Grammar School, Bath College and King's College, Cambridge, where he took his B.A. degree.
+He was educated at Leeds Grammar School, Bath College, and King's College, Cambridge, where he matriculated in 1897, graduating B.A. in 1900.